andrew-templeton/cfn-lambda/README.md

 Again, this will, if you used the suggested `package.json` edit to use the `deploy.js` inside this repo, deploy your custom resource implementation to all regions using some default settings.
 Please read the below options, as you may want to restrict deployment to only a couple regions.
 You might want to do this if your custom resource uses AWS services only available in a smaller subset of regions than Lambda is available in.

+Since this uses CloudFormation to install, you can get the ServiceToken usable in the region to begin creating resources from the Outputs and Exports of the generated stack at the `ServiceToken` key.
+The stack by default launches with name `<your-package-name>-<your package version>`.
+You can manually grab the value from the `Outputs` in that template, and use it later, or you can use `Fn::ImportValue` to directly get it in any stack.

+        "Fn::ImportValue": "<resource name>-<resource version>-ServiceToken"

+This value may change if you use the `--alias` or `--version` flags below, since the Stack name will be different.

 ### Options

 When using the module in JS, a simple hash is passed in as the first argument.
 When on the command line, boolean parameters are set to `true` with `--<argname>`.
 Parameters needing a value are set with `--<argname> <argvalue>`.